 In rare cases, students legitimately need more time.
 In these cases, you will almost certainly need to make up work in multiple courses.
 You should ask your advisor to contact your professors and help you devise a reasonable plan to catch up.
 We will be very cooperative with you and your advisor, and you might be surprised how much support you will get. –it happens.
 On the other hand, if all your other courses are fine and you just happened to blow off deadlines in 15-104, and your advisor is not supporting you, we will not be pleased.

 There are 3 exams scheduled for the course, which will take place on computers in the Tuesday labs.
-See the course Calendar for examination dates, and the Rubric and Grading policies document to understand the percentages by which Exams are reckoned into your grade.
+See the course Calendar for examination dates, and the Rubric and Grading policies document to understand the percentages by which Exams contribute to your grade.

 We gladly accommodate students with university-approved extended time (as approved by the Office of Disability Resources).
 Please be sure to discuss this with the course instructor, ideally 1 week before the exam.